jakefair97/readme-gen/sampleREADME.md

   ## Installation

-  alskdjf
+  Install Inquirer using npm by running `npm i inquirer`

   ## Usage

-  a;slkdjf
+  Fill in the prompts to generate a readme

   ## Contributing

-  a;lsjdf
+  Simply fill in the prompts

   ## Tests

-  ;lks;jdf
+  N/A

   ## License

-  This project is licensed under the GPL license.
+  This project is licensed under the MIT license.

   ## Questions

-  If you have any questions about the project, feel free to reach out to me at iehf.
+  If you have any questions about the project, feel free to reach out to me at jacobf6797@gmail.com.

-  You can find more of my work at https://github.com/lsf.
+  You can find more of my work at https://github.com/jakefair97.